 What are Class Teams?

 Microsoft Teams is the digital hub that brings conversations, content, and apps together in one place.
 Class Teams are one of the types of Teams that can be made in Microsoft Teams.
 A Class Team has been automatically created for each course section from Moodle.
+Instructors with a “teacher” role in Moodle will have the “owner” role in the Class Team and must activate the Team.
+See how to activate a Class Team below.
 Unlike Moodle, these Teams are visible to all the members of the class prior to the semester beginning.